Athletes (Warhol series): History

 The exhibition opened at the Coe Kerr Gallery on East 82nd Street in New York City on December 9, 1977.
 The portraits on display were for sale at $25,000 each.

 Warhol made nine individual paintings as "extras," which led to a dispute after his death between his estate, the Andy Warhol Foundation, and Weisman.
 Weisman had a contract stating that he was the owner of all of the Athletes paintings.
 "In the end we settled, they gave me all of the Athletes paintings they had and I donated half of them back to the foundation on the understanding that they were not to be sold on the open market without my permission," he said.
 However, some other Athletes paintings have been sold at auction.

 In 2007, Weisman offered his set of Athletes in London through art dealer Martin Summers for a reported $28 million, but it did not sell.
 The set sold for $5.7 million at Christie's evening contemporary art sale in New York in May 2011.
-A portrait of the Muhammad Ali portrait from the series, consigned to auction by Weisman's ex-wife, sold at Christie's New York for $9.2 million in 2007.
+A portrait of Muhammad Ali from the series, consigned to auction by Weisman's ex-wife, sold at Christie's New York for $9.2 million in 2007.

 In November 2019, a set was offered as individual lots at Christie's in New York, sold for a combined $15,014,000.
 A portrait of Ali from that lot sold for $10 million.
 Another set sold at Christie's in London in 2020.